Family Tree DNA: Genetic Testing Service

 Chuvash are not closely related to Ashkenazi Jews nor to the Bulgarians of modern Bulgaria.
 This is interesting in relation to other questions like "Are Ashkenazi Jews descended from the Turkic Khazars?" and "Are Bulgarians descended from the Turkic Bulgars?"

 Fedorova's team learned that Chuvash have much less Mongoloid maternal ancestry than Bashkirs, Kazakhs, and Kyrgyzes.
-This makes sense to me as Chuvash look white.
+This makes sense to me since Chuvash look Caucasoid and have white skin.

 Orion M. Graf, John Mitchell, Stephen Wilcox, Gregory Livshits, and Michael H. Crawford.
 "Chuvash origins: Evidence from mtDNA Markers."
 An abstract from a presentation at the April 14-17, 2010 meeting of the American Association of Physical Anthropologists (AAPA).